Lithocarpus lampadarius

 Lithocarpus lampadarius is a tree in the beech family Fagaceae.
-The specific epithet lampadarius is from the Greek lampas meaning 'torch', referring to the use of its twigs as torches for fishing in Peninsular Malaysia.
+It is native to Borneo and Peninsular Malaysia.

 Description

 Lithocarpus lampadarius grows as a tree up to 36 m tall with a trunk diameter of up to 100 cm.
 The brown bark is scaly or fissured.
 Its coriaceous leaves measure up to 38 cm long.
 The dark brown acorns are ovoid to roundish and measure up to 3.5 cm across.

+Taxonomy

+The species was first described as Pasania lampadaria by James Sykes Gamble in 1914.
+The specific epithet lampadaria is from the Greek lampas meaning 'torch', referring to the use of its twigs as torches for fishing in Peninsular Malaysia.
+In 1931 Aimée Antoinette Camus placed the species in the genus Lithocarpus as L. lampadarius.

 Distribution and habitat

-Lithocarpus lampadarius grows naturally in Peninsular Malaysia and Borneo.
-Its habitat is mixed dipterocarp to montane forests from 300 m to 1800 m altitude.
+Lithocarpus lampadarius is native to Peninsular Malaysia and Borneo.
+Its habitat is mixed dipterocarp to montane forests, from 300–2000 m elevation.

+Conservation

+Lithocarpus lampadarius has been assessed as near threatened on the IUCN Red List.
+It is threatened by logging and by conversion of land for farming and urban development.
+The species is present in protected areas in Sabah.
+It is considered critically endangered in Sarawak.